 She uses a paste of malachite green for her lower eyelids.
 And a deep blue eye shadow with gold-colored flecks (pyrite), made of lapis lazuli to use on her upper eyelids.
 This is a bit beside the subject but as a lipstick, she uses a red-colored clay that gets its color from iron oxide.
 And her eyebrows are colored with a paste made of lead sulfide and fat of animals.
 I don’t think this is healthy and proved by the Health Inspection.
 Well, beauty has its price and at the time the people die early.

-A costly eye shadow made of lapis lazuli
+An expensive eye shadow made of lapis lazuli

 In another blog post, I explain why lapis lazuli is so expensive.
 Expensive now but also in those days.
 Imagine… nowadays 1 kilo or 2.2 pounds lapis lazuli cost about €250 or $270.
 And that is not all, because you cannot use solid lapis lazuli on your eyes.
 You have to pulverize it and you lose a lot of material in the process.
-From one-kilo solid gemstone, you get about 20-30 grams of eye shadow.
+From a one-kilo solid gemstone, you get about 20-30 grams of eye shadow.
 Have a look at this video on how this works out.

 Other options for pulverized lapis lazuli